Peloton VS Nordictrack: Which Is Best?

 A big point of comparison for many customers is what classes they offer, content is a huge factor.

-Both subscriptions offer more than simply spinning classes, they offer many other workouts from walking to yoga to warm downs to strength and conditioning.
+Both subscriptions offer more than simply spinning classes, they offer many other workouts from walking to yoga to warm-downs to strength training and conditioning.

-Both also offer live leaderboard, metrics based on your performance in class, as well as live and on-demand content.
+Both also offer live leaderboards, metrics based on your performance in class, as well as live and on-demand content.
+You can test out both membership platforms for free via their respective 30-day free trial.

 Nordictrack also has a really fun and creative map feature where you can [plan your own routes as well as get real Google Maps imagery – Peloton has the hype, but Nordictrack has cool features too.